eliprairie/signal-guide/README.md

 # signal-guide
-Guide to installing Signal Desktop using signal-cli
+Guide to installing Signal Desktop using signal-cli with/without the smartphone app attached to your account